nginxinc/nginxaas-for-azure-snippets/terraform/deployments/with-autoscale/README.md

 ### Usage

-The code in this directory can be used to managed an **NGINXaaS for Azure deployment**.
+The code in this directory can be used to manage an **NGINXaaS for Azure deployment**.

 To create a deployment, run the following commands: